simon-m-mudd/geemap_docker/readme.md

 It is built within a miniconda parent container and also includes ipython so that you can host and jupyter notebook to run examples.

+See instructions below on how to get started.

 ## Instructions

 ### Installing Docker